Used to describe an event that’s unexpected and unintended.

 For the purposes of a travel insurance policy, an individual is one person travelling either on their own, or with their children or grandchildren under the age of 21 who aren’t self-supporting.

-Legal liability is when you’re found to be responsible for damage to someone else’s property or injury to someone else, by the courts, a tribunal, arbitration or by mutual agreement.
+Legal liability is when you’re found to be responsible for damage to someone else’s property or injury to someone else, by the courts, a tribunal, or arbitration.

 Responsibility for injury or damage caused.